erinrkahn/final_project/README.md

 ### Selected Topic:

 We will be analyzing California wildfire risk, specifically what factors contribute to a wildfire being classified as a major fire event.
 Cal Fire defines a major fire event as an extended-day wildfire that is 10 acres or greater.
-By utilizing historical California wildfire, housing and environmental conditions datasets, we hope to identify the factors that most commonly increase the risk of a wildfire becoming a major fire event.
+By utilizing historical California wildfire, housing, and environmental conditions datasets, we hope to identify the factors that most commonly increase the risk of a wildfire becoming a major fire event.

 ### Why We Want to Investigate the Factors that Cause Major Wildfire Incidents: